 1. Penetration test:

 The penetration test is used to measure the hardness and softness of bitumen.
 Penetration bitumen obtained from the refinery is classified based on this test.
-The degree of penetration of bitumen is directly related to its ductility and shows that asphalt has a higher loading capacity.
+The degree of penetration of bitumen is directly related to its ductility, indicating that asphalt has a higher loading capacity.

-High-penetration bitumen is suitable for cold climates and low-penetration bitumen is suitable for hot climates.
+High-penetration bitumen is suitable for cold climates, and low-penetration bitumen is ideal for hot climates.

-To perform this test, a needle is penetrated into the bitumen surface with a load of 100 grams for 5 seconds.
-The degree of penetration is equal to the amount of needle penetrating.
+To perform this test, a needle is penetrated the bitumen surface with a load of 100 grams for 5 seconds.
+The degree of penetration is equal to the amount of needle penetration.
 Its unit of measurement is 0.1mm.

 2. Viscosity test:

-To measure the viscosity, of the viscometer apparatus, the time required to remove a certain amount of bitumen from the viscometer is measured and multiplied by the correction factor of the device.
+To measure the viscosity of the viscometer apparatus, the time required to remove a certain amount of bitumen from the viscometer is calculated and multiplied by the correction factor of the device.
 The number obtained is equal to the viscosity of the bitumen.

 A schematic is shown below, together with a cup viscometer.